laboratorioAI/polidriving_web_app/README.md

-# POLIDriving Web App
+# POLIDriving Web

-POLIDriving is an 18-hour driving dataset with data from five heterogeneous sources (driver, vehicle, weather conditions, traffic accidents, and road geometrics characteristics).
-It contains around 61k observations and 32 attributes.
-Additionally, it contains 1980 labeled observations with four classes (low, medium, high, and very high) that represent the risk levels of suffering a traffic accident.
-Data was collected using an OBD-II scanner, a GPS receiver, and a health monitor.
-Four CUV, PICKUP, and SEDAN-type vehicles were used in the acquisition sessions.
-Finally, two routes through roads with high traffic accident rates and heavy traffic in the urban area of Quito (Ecuador) were considered for the acquisition sessions.
+POLIDriving Web is an application to calculate the risk level of suffering a traffic accident based on the information input by the user.
+This application uses NodeJS as backend technology and React as frontend technology.
+It also uses PostgreSQL as database engine.
+The following picture presents the graphic interface of POLIDriving Web.

 # Dataset structure